 JH-Articles - Canonical URLs

-This seems to be the first release note of JH-Articles I have ever decided to post on this blog.
+This is the first release note of JH-Articles I decided to post on this blog.
 Therefore, let me explain the name "JH-Articles" first.

 The product JH-Articles started more than 6 years ago after I made the decision to build my own blog website from ground up instead of continuing to post on hosted platforms including CSDN, Google BlogSpot, Google App Engine + FOSS (AppSpot).

 After several years of development, I have deployed it multiple times with different website names, currently mainly including JH-Articles, JH-Catalogues and and RhoPhotos-Articles.
 All of these websites use the same product but just with different configurations.
 In other words, JH-Articles as the product name stands for all these websites.
 Worth mentioning, JH-Blog (the product for the current website) is another product, although it originated from the same code base as JH-Articles and shares a lot with JH-Articles such as the GUI designs.